Col de la Cayolle is a balcony road in France

 The climb has been featured in the Tour de France race.
-The road to the summit is steep, hitting a maximum gradient of 10.0% through some of the ramps.
+The road to the summit is steep, hitting a maximum gradient of 10% through some of the ramps.
 It gets a decent amount of traffic in summer.
 There are 3 routes to the summit.
 From Barcelonnette, the ascent is 29.15 km long.
 Over this distance, the elevation gain is 1.190 meters and the average percentage is 4.1 %.
 From Jausiers, the ascent is 34 km long and the elevation gain is 1.105 meters with an average percentage of 3.3 %.
 And from Saint Martin d' Entraunes, the ascent is 20.5 km long, with an elevation gain of 1.291meters and an average percentage of 6.3 %.

-A section of the road running through Gorges du Bachelard, is one of the most famous balcony roads in the country.
+A section of the road through Gorges du Bachelard, north of the pass, is one of the most famous balcony roads in the country.
 A balcony road is a hair-raising lane cut into the sides of sheer cliffs.
 It’s a kind of road not for those who fear heights.
 There is little room for error on these roads.
 It’s normal for your palms to sweat looking at those photos, imagine what it must have been like before the barriers.
 It runs as a single track road along the mountainside for some distance with nowhere to pass another vehicle.
 Here one says a prayer that nobody is coming towards you until the road widens some kilometres further.